Invoice Data Capture:

 Choosing the Right Invoice Data Capture Technology

-The best method for you depends on your specific needs.
-Here are some factors to consider:
+The best method depends on invoice volume, supplier diversity, and how mature your invoice validation and workflow controls are.
+Here are practical factors to consider:

 • For high-volume processing, automated methods like OCR or AI are ideal.